imperviousinc/beacon-ios/Docs/manual-testing.md

-Firefox for iOS Testing
+Beacon for iOS Testing

-Softvision Mobile QA - Firefox for iOS testing tasks and process
+Softvision Mobile QA - Beacon for iOS testing tasks and process

 ## Release